mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 # Finite-Temperature MLIP Benchmark

-Benchmarking suite for evaluating machine-learned interatomic potentials (MLIPs) under finite-temperature molecular dynamics.
+Benchmarking suite for evaluating (MLIPs) under finite-temperature molecular dynamics.
 For a panel of foundation MLIPs, the pipeline runs NVT MD on a set of reference systems and compares the resulting trajectories to AIMD reference trajectories along four
 axes: energy/force accuracy, pressure, radial distribution functions (RDFs),